 In addition, Goldman also appeals to our senses of wonder, amazement, bravery and valor, while showing us that these do not exist in a vacuum, but are part and parcel of a world that holds evil as well.
 Still, he gives us hope that good can overcome evil if we only believe that it is possible.
 It is probably this message that Goldman is trying to put forth to us, and he does it by doing everything in his power to make you believe that this is no fairy tale, but a true story – a historic account and that these people really did exist and triumphed through adversity we can’t even fathom to understand.
 Lastly, Goldman always leaves you wondering and wanting more, because, after all isn’t life just one big question that’s never totally answered?
 Much like the famous Reunion Scene that Goldman wrote, was stopped from including in the original edition of the book, and is to this day, buried in litigation and mystery – yet hope still springs eternal!

 It would therefore be my opinion that this book is not simply highly, or even merely extremely recommended, but rather, I wholeheartedly believe that it should be required reading!
 (Thank you, Miss Roginski, wherever you are.)

-The Princess Bride is available for purchase from Amazon, Barnes & Noble, Kobo, iTunes (iBook or AudioBook), eBooks, The Book Depository (free shipping worldwide), new or used from Better World Books (to support libraries and world literacy) and Alibris, or from an IndieBound bookstore near you.
+The Princess Bride is available for purchase (via these affiliate links) from Amazon, Foyles, Waterstones, WHSmith, Kobo, iTunes (iBook or AudioBook), eBooks, The Book Depository (free shipping worldwide), new or used from Better World Books (to support libraries and world literacy) and Alibris, or from an IndieBound bookstore near you.
 This is a revised version of my review, which was originally published under my username TheChocolateLady on the now defunct sites DooYoo, Ciao, and the Yahoo!
 Contributor Network (aka Associated Content).